“Pray for me, that the message may be given to me when I open my mouth to make known with boldness the mystery of the Gospel” (Ephesians 6:19).

 Pastors of large churches may find themselves surrounded by people who flatter them, who praise them relentlessly, and whose constant admiration is stifling.
 The pastor who addresses large crowds, who is receiving acclaim from the denomination for his effectiveness, and whose successes call to him from television screens and book sales will need to take steps to resist his own pride.
 You and I can pray for him.

-Pray that the pastor may never believe all the flattery of his best supporters nor take to heart all the negativism from his detractors.
-Ask the Lord to keep him balanced and on an even keel.
+Pray that the pastor may never believe all the flattery of his best supporters nor take to heart the negativism of his detractors.
+Ask the Lord to keep him balanced.

 Nine.
 That he will have a sweet servant spirit.